 How different is the experience when you travel alone VS with others?

 Of course, when you’re traveling with friends and family, these are all hurdles that can be overcome with their aid, but sometimes there are just circumstances that friends/family can’t help with.
-An inaccessible experience can be very upsetting for the person with the mobility challenges, which can also be upsetting for those accompanying him/her and such challenges should be resolved well in-advance.
+An inaccessible travel experience can be very upsetting for the person with the mobility challenges.
+And can also be upsetting for those accompanying him/her and such challenges should be resolved well in-advance.